hunter-io/hunter-mcp/README.md

 - Lead Creation

 **Note:** All the Hunter API endpoints are not supported, yet.
 This will be addressed in a future release.

+## 🔑 License

+This project is licensed under the MIT License; see the [LICENSE.md](https://github.com/hunter-io/hunter-mcp/blob/main/LICENSE.md) file for details.